UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 ### You MUST use appropriate nouns for resource names

-Using appropiate nouns for resource names rather than actions, because nouns describe the data, and can be used hierarchically to allow a consumer to navigate an API more easily.
+Using appropriate nouns for resource names rather than actions, because nouns describe the data, and can be used hierarchically to allow a consumer to navigate an API more easily.
 An example may be to use /devices to list all devices and /devices/:id to list the attributes of a particular device.

-Although this advice is given on the [RESTful resource naming page](https://restfulapi.net/resource-naming/) it details a recommended approach to help regardless of the type of API (RESTful, GraphQL etc).
+Although this advice is given on the [RESTful resource naming page](https://restfulapi.net/resource-naming/) it details a recommended approach to help regardless of the type of API (RESTful, GraphQL etc.).

 ### You MUST include some way to observe your API